Coronavirus Disease 2019 (COVID-19) Updates

 If you have symptoms of COVID-19, call your local health care provider

 or health department, and ask how best to be evaluated.
+Call ahead.
 Do

-not go to your health care provider or hospital without calling ahead first.
+not go to your health care provider or hospital without calling first.

-Yes, PMC is prepared to treat patients with COVID-19.
+Yes, PMC is prepared to treat patients with all manner of infectious diseases

+including COVID-19.
 PMC also is prepared to do so at a pandemic level,

 How is a patient treated for COVID-19?